Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and initial state: Structural characteristics

 which is clearly an upper bound for $\bar{v}(e)$.
-It is constructive to consider the ratio of the observed mean quadron volume to the regular polygon value, $\gamma(e)\equiv\bar{V}_q(e)/\bar{V}_q^{RPC}(e)$, shown in Figure \ref{fig:vq_vrp}.
+It is constructive to consider the ratio of the observed mean quadron volume to the regular polygon value, $\gamma(e)\equiv\bar{V}_q(e)/\bar{V}_q^{RPC}(e)$, shown in Fig. \ref{fig:vq_vrp}.
 We observe that $\gamma(e)$, which is always below unity, has a minimum between $e=5$ and $e=6$ and that it decreases with $\mu$.
 These can be understood as follows.
 Carrying out a cell shape analysis (to be reported elsewhere), where cells were approximated to lowest order as ellipses, there is a strong correlation between $\gamma(e)$ and the mean aspect ratio of the ellipses for any given $e$.
-The implication is that the increase of $\gamma(e)$ with $\mu$ is due to the decrease of mechanical stability of elongated cells as $\mu$ decreases.
+Our interpretation is that the increase of $\gamma(e)$ with $\mu$ is due to the decrease of mechanical stability of elongated cells as $\mu$ decreases.
 The behaviour for any particular $\mu$ depends then on two effects.
 As $e$ increases, more cell configurations can be realised, allowing for more elongated cells and this accounts for the initial decrease of $\gamma(e)$ with $e$.
 However, the more elongated the cell, the less stable it is, leading to fewer elongated cells as $e$ increases.
-The competition between these two effects gives rise to the observed minimum.
-To test this understanding, we use next an analytical model.
+The competition between the increase in number of possible configurations and limiting stability constraints gives rise to the observed minimum.
+To test this understanding, we use next an analytical, free cell model (FCM).